 Slimy Waxcap

-The sliminess of this Waxcap makes it both easy to identify but very hard to handle.
+The sliminess of this Waxcap makes it both easy to identify but very hard to handle as it is slippery.
 Due to it being covered in slime it in considered inedible.

 Mushroom Type | |